deepaligithub/bom-comparison-tool/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Softwares Needed
+# Steps to run the project
-To run the project you need to install Node.js (LTS version).
+-> To run the project you need to install Node.js (LTS version), python.
+-> After installing python you need to set "System Variable" "path" value.
+Add these 2 variables to "Path" :
+  1) C:\Users\<your-user>\AppData\Local\Programs\Python\Python311\
+  2) C:\Users\<your-user>\AppData\Local\Programs\Python\Python311\Scripts\
-For the first time you need to run the command "npm install", it will install all the package.json dependencies.
+-> For the first time you need to run the command "npm install" in "frontend" folder only, it will install all the package.json dependencies. then run "npm start" to start the server.
+-> Go to "backend" folder in terminal and activate python virtual enviornment using command "venv\Scripts\activate" -> then in "backend" folder run command "pip install -r requirements.txt" to install flask.
+-> start backend using command "python run.py"
+-> in local browser execute URL "http://localhost:5000/api/" it sould show msg "Flask API is running!" or in postman send POST http://localhost:5000/api/compare with two Files "tcFile" and "sapFile" as arguments.

 ## Available Scripts